thllwg/tpotr/README.md

 An R-Wrapper for the Python Automated Machine Learning tool that optimizes machine learning pipelines using genetic programming (TPOT)

 ## R interface to TPOT
-With TPOT-R we make automated Machine Learning based on the [Python Automated Machine Learning Tool](https://github.com/EpistasisLab/tpot) available in R. TPOT-R can be used both directly and via `mlr`.
+With *tpotr* automated machine learning based on the [Python Automated Machine Learning Tool](https://github.com/EpistasisLab/tpot) becomes available in R. Tree-based pipeline optimization can be utilized directly or as a `mlr` learner.

 ## Getting Started

 ### System Requirements
-TPOT-R works on macOS and Linux systems, that have a working installation of the python/R data science platform [Anaconda](https://www.anaconda.com/distribution/).
+The package *tpotr* works on macOS and Linux systems, that have a working installation of the python/R data science platform [Anaconda](https://www.anaconda.com/distribution/).

 ### Installation
-Make sure that in your R environment the `devtools`package is installed, or install it with:
+Make sure that the `devtools`package is installed, or install it with:
 ```r
 install.packages("devtools")
 ```